Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/setting-up-python-on-macos.md

   - python
 ---

-I finally found myself needing some Python to do some OpenCV work on my Mac.
+I finally needed some Python to do some OpenCV work on my Mac.
 And although Mac nowadays comes with Python pre-installed, it's not the exact version we are looking for.

 Open a terminal and run the `python` command to demonstrate that.